flackdl/abr/README.md

     # trigger a release
     heroku container:release -a XXX web

+Run one-off command in a new dyno:

+    heroku  run -a XXX bash

 *Capture auth values from production redis server* (allows dev instance to piggy back on authenticated session)